skrub-data/skrub/doc/skrub_pipeline.rst

 What is the difference with orchestrators like Apache Airflow?
 ==============================================================

-Skrub pipelines are not an orchestrator, and don't offer capabilities for scheduling runs or provisionning resources and environments.
-They are a generalization of scikit-learn pipelines, which can still be used within an orchestrator.
+Skrub pipelines are not an orchestrator and do not offer capabilities for scheduling runs or provisioning resources and environments.
+Instead, they are a generalization of scikit-learn pipelines, which can still be used within an orchestrator.

 .. _expressions:

 Skrub expressions
 ~~~~~~~~~~~~~~~~~

-Skrub pipelines are built using special objects that represent intermediate results in a
+Skrub pipelines are built using special objects that represent intermediate results in
-computation.
-They record the different operations we perform on them (such as
+a computation.
+These objects record the operations performed on them—such as applying
-applying operators or calling methods), which allows to later retrieve the
+operators or calling methods—allowing the entire computation graph to be retrieved
-whole computation graph as a machine-learning estimator that can be fitted and
-applied to unseen data.
+later as a machine learning estimator that can be fitted and applied to unseen data.

-Because those Skrub objects encapsulate a computation, which can be evaluated
+Because these Skrub objects encapsulate computations that can be evaluated to produce
-to produce a result, we call them "expressions".
+results, we call them **expressions**.

-The simplest expressions are variables, which represent inputs to our
+The simplest expressions are **variables**, which represent inputs to our machine
-machine-learning estimator such as a ``"products"`` or a ``"customers"`` tables
+learning estimator—such as "products" or "customers" tables or dataframes.
-or dataframes.

-Those variables can be combined with operators and function calls to build up
+These variables can be combined using operators and function calls to build more
-more complex expressions.
-The estimator is being constructed implicitly when we
+complex expressions.
+The estimator is constructed implicitly as we apply these
-apply those operations, rather than by providing an explicit list of
+operations, rather than by specifying an explicit list of transformations.
-transformations.

 We start by declaring inputs: